Outdoor Pens & Runs for Tortoises

 If you use wire netting with large gaps, like chicken wire, on the bottom of the outdoor pen and your tortoise is an energetic digger (Stars are not), be sure to put a thick layer of dirt on top of it.
 Otherwise your tortoise may dig down to the wire mesh and get caught in the netting.

 For small tortoises who are not diggers or climbers, a large outdoor rabbit cage can be used as temporary tortoise pen.
 Some rabbit runs even have an attached wooden hutch that looks like a dog house.
+Chicken hutches often come with attached pens as well, but they are bigger and taller than rabbit houses.

 In hot climates, the hutch part of the pen should be positioned in a shady spot to prevent overheating in the sun.
 Check the temperature inside the hut to be sure.
 For added stability and safety, you can stake the pen to the ground with dog exercise pen stakes or garden pins.

 For babies, the Ware Premium+ Backyard Hutch (pic) small animal pen could be used as a secure, temporary outdoor enclosure.
 It can be placed on a grassy area to provide natural grazing.
 For safety, stake it down if your tortoise is an avid digger.
-The pen size is 53.5" x 24.5" x 21" providing a 1,311 sq in ground/floor area.
+The pen size is 53.5" x 24.5" x 21" providing a 1,311 sq in ground / floor area.

 Zoo Med also makes a wooden, triangular shaped Tortoise Play Pen (pic).
 This covered pen is even smaller at 39.5" x 19" x 16" (751 sq in) and only suitable as a temporary pen for little ones.
 It's available on amazon and ebay (direct links to pen).